2010 South American Women's Football Championship

 The 2010 South American Women's Football Championship (Campeonato Sudamericano Femenino – Copa América de Selecciones) was the sixth edition of the South American Women's Football Championship, and acted as a qualifier for the 2011 FIFA Women's World Cup and the 2012 Summer Olympics.
-The tournament was held in Ecuador from 4 November to 21 November 2010, after originally being scheduled for 28 October to 14 November 2010.
+The tournament was held in Ecuador from 4 to 21 November 2010, after originally being scheduled for 28 October to 14 November 2010.

 The top two teams from the final group, Brazil and Colombia, qualified for the 2011 Women's World Cup and the 2012 Summer Olympics.
 Additionally, the top 4 teams qualified for the 2011 Pan American Games.

 Venues

-Seven venues in seven cities were used.
+Seven venues in seven cities were used during the tournament.

 Squads

 Match officials

 The following referees were named for the tournament: